-School Progress 8 four year average
+School 4 year average

 Mary Hare -0.23

 Heathlands -0.68

 RSD Derby -0.94

 Knightsfield -1.17

 Hamilton Lodge -1.18

 Braidwood -1.48

 Exeter -1.52

 Blanche Neville -1.59

 St Johns -1.75

 Oak Lodge -1.83

-At KS4 an average progress 8 score (using available data for the past 4 years) has consistently seen Heathlands achieve the second highest progress score of all schools for deaf children.
+At KS4 an average progress 8 score (using the last available four years of national data) has seen Heathlands consistently achieve the second highest progress score of all schools for deaf children and the highest average attainment scores of all deaf schools nationally that use sign language.

-The indicative progress 8 score for 2020 shows a significant improvement to a positive figure.
+The SIMS progress 8 score for 2020 showed a significant improvement into a positive figure.
+2021 data will be added as soon as available from new MIS Arbor.